nicolofrison/academy/README.md

 # the port you want to use for the backend
 APP_PORT=

-# the mysql datatabase settings
+# the mysql datatabase settings (take them form the docker-compose if you are using it)
 MYSQL_HOST=
 MYSQL_PORT=
 MYSQL_USER=